If love is proving a battlefield, at least between you and your child, then you may find it bolstering to know that you’re not alone.

-New research tells us that – on average – parents have more than 2184 arguments with their kiddos each year.
-Broken down it’s at least six spats a day.
+New research tells us that – on average – parents have more than 2,184 arguments with their kiddos each year.
+That figure translates to at least six spats a day.
 So times that by 7 days and you get 42 fights a week.
 Or 182 a month.
-(And honestly?
-That seems kind of low, right? six stoushes a day?
-Maybe … 16?!)

-The study looked at 2000 parents of children aged from two to twelve and found that over half of the arguments were about food or drink.
+The study looked at 2,000 parents of children aged from two to 12 and found that over half of the arguments were about food or drink.
 It also found that parents were coming out only slightly ahead of kids when it came to ruling the roost.

 “Parents will ‘win’ just over half of the rows, as six in ten mums and dads admitted they often end up compromising to keep the peace,” The Independent reports.

 Fights broke out about a number of issues, but kids not eating everything on their plate proved top of the squabble pops.
-Untidy bedrooms, eating treats before meals, screen usage, teeth brushing, homework and discord over hungry kids who won’t eat ‘healthy’ food were apparently also much fought over by most families.
-They all made it into the Top Ten family fights.
+This was followed closely by fights over untidy bedrooms, eating treats before meals, screen usage, teeth brushing, homework and discord over hungry kids who won’t eat ‘healthy’ food were apparently also much fought over by most families.

 “Almost nine in ten offer their children a reward in return for doing as they are asked with extra time on their gadgets (22 percent), a reward chart (26 percent) or pocket money (23 percent) among the most common.
 Forty-five per cent of parents threaten to take away screen time as a punishment.”